Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Carl Barkemeyer is a Malfeasance in Office defense lawyer in Baton Rouge, Louisiana.
-He defends those charged with Malfeasance in Office throughout the State of Louisiana.
-Whether your charge is in East or West Feliciana, Baton Rouge, or any other parish or town, Mr. Barkemeyer may be able to help.
+The Barkemeyer Law Firm are Malfeasance in Office defense lawyers in Louisiana.
+We defend those charged with Malfeasance in Office throughout the State of Louisiana.
+Whether your charge is in East or West Feliciana, Baton Rouge, or any other parish or town, we may be able to help.

 Malfeasance in Office is a serious felony that requires special attention and experience to adequately defend.
 These charges can greatly impact the defendant’s life.
 The defendant not only loses his/her job, but must also deal with public scrutiny and the difficulty of not being able to find future employment.

 Malfeasance in Office basically falls within one of two statutes.
 Louisiana provides a statute prohibiting Malfeasance when sexual conduct is involved.
 This charge carries up to ten years in prison.
 Mr. Barkemeyer understands the severity of these charges and always fights hard to defend the rights of the accused to get the best possible outcome.
 See the below Louisiana statutes for more information:

 A. Malfeasance in office is committed when any public officer or public employee shall:

 (1) Intentionally refuse or fail to perform any duty lawfully required of him, as such officer or employee; or

 (2) Intentionally perform any such duty in an unlawful manner; or

 (3) Knowingly permit any other public officer or public employee, under his authority, to intentionally refuse or fail to perform any duty lawfully required of him, or to perform any such duty in an unlawful manner.

 B. Any duty lawfully required of a public officer or public employee when delegated by him to a public officer or public employee shall be deemed to be a lawful duty of such public officer or employee.
 The delegation of such lawful duty shall not relieve the public officer or employee of his lawful duty.